Maple Cupcakes with Marshmallow Frosting

 What I love about this recipe is that it uses pure maple sugar in the batter.
 I was inspired by my maple cake recipe I posted a few years back.
 It has a maple cream cheese frosting if you want more maple flavor!
 If you like a little crunch in your desserts, check out my maple pecan bars.

 Maple cupcakes have the best maple flavor thanks to pure maple syrup.
 The fluffy marshmallow frosting pairs perfectly with Fannie May S’mores Snack Mix.
+You could also use the snack mix in this s’mores cheesecake.
 Make these cupcakes when you’re in the mood for a fall treat.
 They are asking to be served next to the campfire on a crisp autumn night!

 - 1 ½ cups all purpose flour